KaiAragaki/kai_wip-website/content/posts/2025-02-09_deviation-deep-dive-pt3/index.md

 </details>
 <img style="width:50%;" src="sds.png" />

-In this figure I'm showing the distribution of the calculated standard deviations (without correction!!) for all 100,000 samples.
-The dotted line represents the mean of the distribution, while the solid line represents the true population standard deviation.
+In this figure I'm showing the distribution of the calculated sample standard deviations (without correction!!) for all 100,000 samples.
+The dotted line represents the mean of the sampling distribution, while the solid line represents the true population standard deviation.
 As you can tell, it's being a bit underestimated.

 What about if we use Bessel's correction?